gregmajor/deck-microservices/PITCHME.md

 - TIP: Start small and move fast
 - TIP: Make them only as big as need be (or perhaps a tiny bit smaller)
 - TIP: Look to Domain Driven Design for help
-- TIP: They ain't pets, they're cattle
+- TIP: They aren't pets, they're cattle
-- TIP: Size really doesn't matter
+- TIP: Size really doesn't matter (much)
 @ulend

 ---